DiscreteTom/if-maker/documents/README.md

       game['tmp'] = config['system.print.indent']
       config['system.print.indent'] = '    '
     </code>
-    There are 4 spaced at the beginning of this line.
+    There are 4 spaces at the beginning of this line.
     <code>
       config['system.print.indent'] = game['tmp']
     </code>